Kavanih/Kavanih/README.md

 - 👋 Hi, I’m @Kavanih
 - 👀 I’m interested in Learning new things
-- 🌱 I’m currently learning about Web3
+- 🌱 I’m currently Building Dapps --> Web3
-- 💞️ I’m looking to collaborate on anything that can aid my learning programme
+- 💞️ I’m looking to collaborate on solid project
 - 📫 How to reach me, I'm @Kavaniih on twitter, My DM is opened!!!